Close Menu

 c) Reducing energy requirements for subsequent processing and disposal.

-d) Less Sludge produced and less nutrients required for this system.
+d) Less Sludge is produced and fewer nutrients are required for this system.

 undamental concepts of anaerobic treatment system with chemical reactions